What I’m Learning Outside the Church Bubble: Day Two

 Along the Journey will post What I’m Learning Outside the Church Bubble: Day Three next Thursday.

-Jan Edmiston is the associate executive presbytery for ministry in the Presbytery of Chicago, where she has served since 2011.
+Jan Edmiston is co-moderator with T. Denise Anderson of the 222nd General Assembly of the Presbyterian Church (U.S.A.)
+She has also served as associate executive presbyter for ministry in the Presbytery of Chicago, starting in 2011.
 Prior to that she served congregations in northern Virginia and New York.
 She completed her MDiv at Andover Newton Theological School and her DMin in Christian Spirituality at Columbia Theological Seminary in 2001.
 She has graciously agreed to let us repost some of her blog entries (including guest bloggers) from A Church for Starving Artists.